 Customer Acquisition Cost (CAC)

-Customer Acquisition Cost (CAC) is the cost of marketing and sales required to acquire a customer, i.e., the cost to convert a prospect into a loyal customer.
+Customer Acquisition Cost (CAC) is the cost of marketing and sales required to acquire a new customer, i.e., the cost to convert a prospect into a customer.
 It is the ratio of money you spend to attract customers and the number of customers acquired.